andrewcbancroft/datadaylife-blog/_posts/piecing-together-components-hadoop-ecosystem.md

 ## Q: What if I need to transform data step-by-step in a chunk-like process?
 ## A: Pig

-## New Problem:  the traditional MapReduce engine doesn't do Hive & Pig.
-What do you do?
+## I want a faster version of MapReduce.
+What do I have?
 ## A: New engine called Tez can process Hive and Pig jobs

 ## Q: How do I make sure that [x] happens first, then [y], then [z] in my data processing pipeline?